 Jeanette Atwater often went by her nickname, "Charlie."
 She was the mother of 3 children.
 For more than 16 years her family has had no answers.

-One of the mysteries of this case is that police have not been able to find any conclusive footage or witnesses of Atwater leaving the bar.
+Police were not able to find any conclusive footage or witnesses of Atwater leaving the bar.
 In fact, her whereabouts between the last time she was seen and when she was found remain unknown.

 Her colleagues do not remember her being part of the group as they left the bar at closing time.
 By 2:15 a.m. the Player's Club parking lot was empty.
 According to this Billings Gazette article, "bar employees monitored the parking lot... no one recalls any kind of disturbance."